dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/SDKs/Net-sdk.md

 ```

 #### Creating the Virtual Machine, VM

+Finally it's time to create the actual Virtual Machine.
+The VM depends direcly or inderectly of all of the above created resources, so you need to wait for all of the above to be ready before you try to provision a VM.
+Provisioning a VM is what takes the longest time of the above resources so expect your application to be waiting a while for this to happen.

 ```csharp
 private static async Task<VirtualMachine> CreateVirtualMachineAsync(TokenCredentials credentials, string subscriptionId, string resourceGroup, string location, string storageAccountName, string vmName, string vmSize, string vmAdminUsername, string vmAdminPassword, string vmImagePublisher, string vmImageOffer, string vmImageSku, string vmImageVersion, string vmOSDiskName, string nicId)
 {